smwoo/Kokonatsu-MacroSite/README.md

 The purpose of this site is for users to easily find and manage all of their server's macros.

 #ToDo
-* Add OAuth to retrieve user details (currently hard coded to only display my personal server's macros)
+* Use API rest calls to populate user's guilds and display macros corresponding to particular guild
 * Sort Macros by usage
 * Vote system to determine which macros to delete